arturcarvalho/tutorial-1/README.md

 [screenshot]

-We've already initialized a git repo for you so you may want to save the current state of the app as your first commit.
+Now that we have the skeleton of our Redwood app in place, it's a good idea to save the current state of the app as your first commit...just in case.

+    git init
     git add .
     git commit -am 'First commit'